27.07.2019 – 01.08.2019

 Saltfjellstua – Lønnstua

 We start the day by passing a suspension bridge to get on the other side of Bjølåga, a deep river.
 We move upwards about 400 meters of elevation and enter Steindalen valley.
 We pass Lønnstindvatnet lake and wade across Kjemobekken basin, if the water level permits it, before we go down towards Lønnsdalen.
-The Lønnsdalstua cabin is equipped with electricity, dining options and beds.
+The Lønnsdalstua cabin is equipped with electricity, kitchen and beds.

 Day 6 | 15 km (5,5 hours)